bettkipkemoi/learn_branches-git/README.md

 - create a new directory `mkdir learning_branches && cd learning_branches`
 - create a readme file.
 Use any of the three options:
 	- echo "learning git branches" >> README.md, or
-	- `touch README.md`, open and it with vi/vim
+	- `touch README.md`, open it with vi/vim by `vi README.md` or `vim README.md`, or any other editor such as the VS Code or PyCharm
 	- straightaway open a vi/vim editor and write with `vim README.md` All the three are great, depending on how good you are with shell/linux scripting commands.
 Make sure to use `i` for insert when you open vi/vim, and press `esc`, type `:wq` to exit it. `:wq` means literally to write and quit!
 - To create a new branch, we use either: